Bulgaria Air: Livery

-In November 2002 public contests were held in Bulgaria to determine a name and logo for the new airline.
+In November 2002, public contests were held in Bulgaria to determine a name and logo for the new airline.
 Thousands of people showed their creativity and voiced their opinions.
 After searching through the submissions, the name and logo were chosen.
 The design was used for about four years, until 2006, when an improved, more professional design was introduced.
 After the full fleet integration of Hemus Air and Viaggio Air, a new livery had to be developed once again.
-In mid-2010, the first Bulgaria Air Airbus A319 was rolled out wearing the finalised colour scheme.
+In mid 2010, the first Bulgaria Air Airbus A319 was rolled out wearing the finalised colour scheme.

 Catering

-In 2010 Bulgaria Air and LSG Sky Chefs created a new airline catering company called Silver Wings.
-The total investment for Bulgaria Air reaches to $1.3 million.
-Future investment plans envision a new canteen to serve the airport staff at Sofia Airport.
+In 2010, Bulgaria Air and LSG Sky Chefs created a new airline catering company called Silver Wings.
+The total investment for Bulgaria Air totaled $1.3 million.
+Future investment plans envision a new canteen to serve the airport staff at Vasil Levski Sofia Airport.

-Bulgaria Air Media
+Media

 Bulgaria On Air: The In-Flight Magazine - Bulgaria Air's in-flight magazine.
 Its first edition was in 2003.
-In April 2011 the in-flight magazine was extended with an edition which is distributed in some hotels and shopping centres, Bulgaria On Air: The Business Magazine.
+In April 2011, the in-flight magazine was extended with an edition which is distributed in some hotels and shopping centres, Bulgaria On Air: The Business Magazine.

+ACMI leasing

+Bulgaria Air is currently operating wet leases (provides an aircraft, complete crew, maintenance, and insurance) for Air Serbia.

 Destinations

-Bulgaria Air operates 22 routes from Sofia Airport, including two domestic routes to Burgas and Varna.
+Bulgaria Air operates 21 routes from Vasil Levski Sofia Airport, including two domestic routes to Burgas and Varna.
+In June 2024, the airline begin seasonal service from Varna to Frankfurt and Prague.